 Our first pick is slate, and for good reason.
-This trend in designer shingles isn’t going anywhere, thanks to the beautiful look, texture and tone of natural slate on your rooftop.
+This trend in designer shingles isn’t going anywhere, thanks to the beautiful look, texture, and tone of natural slate on your rooftop.
 These designer shingles create stunning curb appeal while maintaining a natural, clean look.

-Not only will slate shingles enhance the appearance of your home, they boast high-performance qualities, especially wind and algae resistance.
+Not only will slate shingles enhance the appearance of your home, but they also boast high-performance qualities, especially wind and algae resistance.
 They are also extremely fire-resistant.
 Most slate manufacturers carry a wide range of color palettes, offering character and depth to match any home.